cositools/cosi-setup/README.md

 #### With Intel chip

-Intel Mac's should work woth the defaukt one line setup.
+Intel Mac's should work using the default one line setup.

 ### Windows